 Interaction terms between age and gender as well as gender and education were included for further evaluation (Appendix B).
 This model suggests that older men are less likely to migrate compared to other the rest of the population.
 Concerning gender and education, individuals with no education are statistically less likely to migrate than with some education, but men with no education are more likely to migrate than the rest of the population.
+Men with no education increase the migration log odds ratio by 1.35, statistically significant at the 1% level.
 On the other hand, men with high school completion are also less likely to migrate.
 Household participation in the program sees a greater effect for men as well.

 To capture the variation of the effect of the household grant participation on different regions, a separate model was created with interaction variables between the treatment and each region (Appendix C).
 The regions with significantly higher likelihood of migration with grant participation are Durango, Guanajuato, Michoacan and Morelos.
-Durango shows a strong positive prediction with hhGrant perhaps due to being close to the border.
-Also, these states have the highest poverty rates in the nation that may explain partially the difference in grant impact.
+Durango is closest to the US and Mexico border while the other three states are near the central region of Mexico.
+An individual from a participating household in Durango and Guanajuato see an increase in the migration log odds ratio with 2.61 and 2.18, respectively while an individual from a participating household in Michoacan and Morelos observe an increase in the migration log odds ratio by 1.67 and 1.43, respectively.
+Region indicators are the strongest predictors compared to all other covariates included in this analysis.
+Possible explanations for this may be that these region indicators are absorbing the environmental or economical effects specific to each region.
+For example, these states have the highest observed poverty rates in the nation, which may be a plausible explanation for the difference in the grant's effects.